Maroka-chan/NixOS-config/README.md

 ### Edit the default Nix configuration

 - Set the hostname.
-- Declare the deployment user w/ SSH key.
+- Declare the deploy user w/ SSH key.
+- Define sudo rules to make the deploy user non-interactive.
 - Enable SSH.
 - Apply the configuration.